demisto/content/Packs/CheckpointFirewall/Integrations/CheckPointFirewall_v2/README.md

-Read information and to send commands to the Check Point Firewall server.

-Please note that for all:
-- add
-- update
-- delete
-commands you are requires session id, that can be retrieved with checkpoint-login-and-get-session-id command.

-For list and get commands, providing session id is optional.

 ## Commands
 You can execute these commands from the Demisto CLI, as part of an automation, or in a playbook.